-- If the complaint is dismissed, then the Complaint and Respondent must be notified simultaneously. - The dismissal notification must include: - State the justifications for dismissing the complaint. - Statement informing the Complaint and Respondent that a Title IX Dismissal does not prevent CSN from utilizing a Non-Title IX Grievance Procedure as listed in the Board of Regent's Handbook, NSHE Code, or other CSN code of conduct policies.
-(If a Non-Title IX Grievance Procedure will be used, then the Complaint and Respondent are to be notified.) - Give both the complainant and the respondent an equal opportunity to appeal the dismissal.
+- If the complaint is dismissed, then all reporting parties must be notified simultaneously. - The dismissal notification must include: - State the justifications for dismissing the complaint. - Statement informing all reporting parties that a Title IX Dismissal does not prevent CSN from utilizing a Non-Title IX Grievance Procedure as listed in the Board of Regent's Handbook, NSHE Code, or other CSN code of conduct policies.
+(If a Non-Title IX Grievance Procedure will be used, then the reporting parties are to be notified). - Give both the complainant and the respondent an equal opportunity to appeal the dismissal.